ekinkoseoglu/campFronted-React/README.md

-This is the Frontend side of my E-Commerce Project
+This is the Frontend side of my E-Commerce Project which is structured with React

 ## Used Technologies And Principles